John Sampson (character)

-John Sampson is a fictional character in the mystery novel series Alex Cross and is one of the main characters.
+John Sampson is a fictional character in James Patterson's Alex Cross series of novels and is one of the main characters.

 Character information

 Character background

 John A. Sampson met African-American Alex Cross and at the age of ten they became best friends.
-When both of Sampson's parents died and/or left him (his father was in prison; his mother was convicted of possession of heroin with intent to sell) he was practically raised by Alex's grandmother, Nana Mama since Alex's parents were both dead, too, which is the reason he moved to Washington, D.C. in the books.
+When both of Sampson's parents died and/or left him (his father was in prison; his mother was convicted of possession of heroin with intent to sell) he was practically raised by Alex's grandmother, Nana Mama since Alex's parents were both dead, too, which is the reason he moved to Washington, D.C., in the books.
 They are described as having much fun, stealing, etc. during their childhood in some of the books, which would annoy Nana Mama who would in turn lecture or ground Cross.
 After graduating from high school, he enlisted in the United States Army for four years of duty.
 He had a tour in Vietnam and made friends with his drill sergeant who was later killed in Four Blind Mice and goes looking for the killer along with Alex Cross, who became a Washington police officer.
 When returning to D.C., he also works for the Metropolitan Police Department with Cross, until Alex joins the FBI.